innovationXchange is DFAT's development innovation hub.

 The Australian Passport Office and its agents are committed to providing a secure, efficient and responsive passport service for Australia.

-Minister for Foreign Affairs, has announced the recipients of the 2019 Elizabeth O’Neill Journalism Award are Sinead Mangan of Australia and Andini Ef
+The recipients of the 2019 Elizabeth O’Neill Journalism Award are Sinead Mangan of Australia and Andini Effendi of Indonesia.

 The Australia-Indonesia-Institute is pleased to announce the 13 recipients of 2018-19 grants.